-It’s been a long 5 weeks.
+It’s been a long five weeks.

 Now, with the clarity that only comes from getting through a rough patch, I feel relieved to be in a quiet room alone with my thoughts and my computer.
 Had you asked me on December 1, 2014, if some of the goals I set for myself for the final month of 2014 would be abandoned, I would have scoffed.

-Yet that is exactly what happened.
+Yet that is precisely what happened.

 As of December 1, I had just completed a 30-day challenge to blog daily and signed up for another 31 days.
 On the “take care of myself physically” front, I had also committed to a 60-day PiYo challenge.
-By December 10th it was pretty clear that life had a different plan for me — I had two choices — yield or fight.
+By December 10th, it was pretty clear that life had a different plan for me — I had two choices — yield or fight.
 I chose to yield.

-Truth be told I am tired of fighting.
+Truth be told, I am tired of fighting.

-Really it’s not if, it’s when.
+It’s not if, it’s when.

 That was December.
 It was a month of illness…and now — finally — I feel as if we have rounded the corner.
-And although I sure don’t plan to blog daily, or exercise for 60 straight days…I almost feel as if I could.
+And although I sure don’t plan to blog daily or exercise for 60 straight days…I almost feel as if I could.

-If for no other reason than to satisfy my curiosity I’d like to look a little bit harder at the notion of failure.
+If for no other reason than to satisfy my curiosity, I’d like to look a little bit harder at the notion of failure.

 As defined by Dictionary dot com, the word “fail” as a verb (used with object):